 Flowers For The Long Cold Winters

 If you can’t go to the islands, you go to the indoor Flower Show or the indoor garden at the Isabella Stewart Gardner Museum, always a respite on a frozen weekend.
 Long ago, our mother packed the car with the kids and took us to the Gardner to see art and covered gardens.
 Today, this makes me one of a dwindling number of people in the world today to have actually laid eyes on Rembrandt’s “Storm On The Sea of Galilee.”

 (“Storm on the Sea of Galilee” was/is Rembrant’s only known seascape, stolen in 1990; it has never been seen again.)

 The charms of snow at Christmas faded away in mid-winter.
 For Florida gardeners, it’s September or October when it is all just too much, and we long for a local tomato. ( Or any vegetable not bred to travel!)

 Planning The Garden For All Year-Make The Transitions

 In our family, we have had gardens in a lot of climates.
-We always knew that the houses we bought needed to be investments, but the gardens we got sentimental about.
-We treated each one as if we would grow old in it, despite the fact that we knew better!
+We always knew that the houses we bought needed to be investments, but we got sentimental about the gardens.
+We treated each one as if we would grow old in it despite knowing better!

 What We All Want From Our Gardens

-Gardening is fun and interesting-a challenge to the mind and the body.
+Gardening is a fun and interesting challenge to the mind and the body.
 It is work, and the garden is worthwhile if it is satisfying whenever we visit it.
-We don’t want to look at the spot; last week bedecked by tulips, and today, filled with yellowing foliage.
+We don’t want to look at the spot; it was bedecked by tulips last week, and today, it is filled with yellowing foliage.
 We strive for something wonderful and memorable in each season.